Dejan Cukić: Other activities

 In 1986, Cukić played one of the leading roles in the TV film Poslednja priča (The Last Story), with screenplay by David Albahari and directed by Miloš Petrović.
-For the film, he recorded the song "Kako te želim".
+For the film, he recorded the song "Kako te želim" ("How I Want You").
 The song was released on a promo single in 444 copies for the needs of the film's presentation at Monte-Carlo Television Festival.
 Cukić also acted in 1988 TV rock opera Kreatori i kreature (Creators and Creatures), directed by Vladimir Milančić, and in 1990 TV film Ljubav je hleb sa devet kora (Love Is a Nine-Layer Bread), directed by Stanko Crnobrnja.

-In 2011, Cukić became a contestant in the TV Pink reality show Dvor (The Castle), his participation in the show causing mostly negative reactions by the rock community in Serbia.
+In 2011, Cukić became a contestant in the TV Pink reality show Dvor (The Castle), his participation in the show causing mostly negative reactions from the rock community in Serbia.
 He was voted out of the show after four weeks.
 In a 2022 interview, Cukić stated about his participation in the show: "There's a long story, and a short story, and I always choose [to tell] the short story: money.
 I had financial problems at the time. [...]
 It [participating in the show] was a completely unnecessary experience, and I totally understand why people are asking me this question.
 I probably could have gotten by without it, but sometimes one just falls into panic.
 From today's point of view, it wasn't big money, but it was one of those situations where you find yourself owing money to a lot of people, having eleven mortgages and debts to friends.
 And that becomes terribly burdensome, and then someone appears offering you a lot of money just to sit somewhere.
 And that solves a problem, which, as I said, from today's point of view doesn't seem that big, but it's one of those problems which is like a rolling snowball that turns into an avalanche".